Zakonopravilo: Responsibilities of parents and children

 Saint Sava wrote an interpretation of the whole canon, including Aristinos' comments, regarding this topic.
-He also added that:

-"If any clergyman imitates or ridicules the blind, the deaf or the lame, or those crippled in any other way – he shall be deposed because he is an offense to God who created him."
+He also added, "If any clergyman imitates or ridicules the blind, the deaf or the lame, or those crippled in any other way – he shall be deposed because he is an offense to God who created him."

 Another way to protect these people was to give them the opportunity for inheritance.
-Besides this, the only way for their relatives to include them as heirs is to manage their property during their lifetimes.
-Also, the law dictates that the blind can name their own heir verbally, by having seven or five witnesses present.
+Besides this, the only way for their relatives to include them as heirs was to manage their property during their lifetimes.
+The law dictated that the blind can name their own heir verbally, by having seven or five witnesses present.